Huaramo/masterthesis/README.md

 ## The Introduction of the Directories:
 ### Directory codes_and_files includes the raw data, the pre-processed data and the implementations of the functional similarity and expression correlation analyses.
 ### Directory figures includes the plots that are generated for the comparison of functional similarity and expression correlation of every species pair.

-#### There are also more README files for detailed introductions in each directory.
+### There are more README files for detailed introductions in each directory.